-This document still refers to the 0.8.X API (stable version).
+This document still refers to the 0.8.X API (stable version), this API is currently located under "Deprecated/PythonClient".
 The proceedings stated here may not apply to latest versions, 0.9.0 or later.
 Latest versions introduced significant changes in the API, we are still working on documenting everything, sorry for the inconvenience.

 Since version 0.8.0 the positions of the sensors are specified in meters instead of centimeters.
 Always relative to the vehicle.

 Cameras and sensors can be added to the player vehicle by defining them in the

 settings sent by the client on every new episode.
 This can be done either by

 or by loading an INI settings file (CARLA Settings example).

 This document describes the details of the different cameras/sensors currently available as well as the resulting images produced by them.